christophhart/hise_documentation/scripting/Readme.md

 Console.print("Hello World");
 ```

-*Scripting* provides the glue with which you can access each Module and UIComponent in a [Script Processor](/hise-modules/midi-processors/list/scriptprocessor) and mold together advanced interactions of your instrument.
+*Scripting* provides the glue with which you can access each Module and UIComponent in a [Script Processor](/hise-modules/midi-processors/list/scriptprocessor) and mold together more advanced interactions with your instrument.

 The core of HISE scripting is its powerful [Scripting API](/scripting/scripting-api) with more than 200 inbuilt functions to access and modify almost every aspect of your virtual instrument.